 Both positions assert that Islam is not responsible for sexism.
 In fact, the Quran supports the notion of gender equality.
 As scholar Fatima Mernissi puts it, “the existing inequality does not rest on an ideological or biological theory of women’s inferiority, but the outcome of specific social institutions designed to restrain her power” (Beyond xvi).

 Mernissi views the recent rise of women’s repression in some Muslim countries as a rejection of colonial influence:

 The fact that Western colonizers took over the paternalistic defense of the Muslim woman’s lot characterized any changes in her condition as concessions to the colonizer.
 Since the external aspects of women’s liberation, for example, the neglect of the veil for western dress, were often emulations of Western women, women’s liberation was readily identified as succumbing to foreign influences.
 (Beyond vii)

-Although written in the 70s, Mernissi’s work sheds light on more recent events like the reinstitution of mandatory veiling by Afghanistan’s Taliban regime.
+Although written in the 1970s, Mernissi’s work sheds light on more recent events such as the reinstitution of mandatory veiling by Afghanistan’s Taliban regime.

 Women Writers Interested Islam and Gender

 All of the following are the work of thinkers from the Arab community.

 - Ahmed, Leila.
 Women and Gender in Islam: Historical Roots of a Modern Debate.
 New Haven, CT: Yale UP, 1992.

 - Badran, Margot and Miriam Cooke, editors.
 Opening the Gates: A Century of Arab Feminist Writing.
 London: Virago, 1990.